arthurweyll/arthurweyll/README.md

-### 👋 Hi, I'm Arthur Weyll, electrical engineer with expertise in HPC, Data Science, Time Series Forecasting, ML and Python.
+👋 Hi, I'm Arthur Weyll, electrical engineer with expertise in HPC, Data Science, Time Series Forecasting, ML and Python.
 PHd student in Data Science and AI.

+> ☕ Main languages:
+> Matlab
+> Python

 <!--
 **arthurweyll/arthurweyll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.